chef/chef-web-docs/content/reusable/md/unified_mode_actions_later_resources.md

 ### Out of Order Execution

 Unified mode breaks custom resources that rely on the out-of-order execution of compile-time statements.
-Move any affected compile-time statements to the location in the code where they are intended to execute.
+Move any affected compile-time statements to the location in the code where they're intended to execute.

 Out-of-order execution is rare.
 Internally at Chef, none of our custom resources broke during our migration to unified mode.
 Instead, we discovered a few cases in which custom resource code was intended to run in order, but Chef Infra Client executed it out of order.
 In these cases, Unified Mode fixed errors instead of introducing bugs.